framely/community/docs/guide/reuse-component.md

-# Reuse a simple module
+# Reuse a hours module

 This tutorial will show you how to add conversational functionality to your chatbot through the reuse of a module.